 Each semester is packed with campus visits and speeches by current technology policy leaders.

-Knowledge and skills students can acquire
+Knowledge and skills you can acquire

-• A global view of technology policy with an understanding of the impact of each country’s history, culture and economic environment.
+• A global view of technology policy

-• Understanding of the roles different organizations play in technology policy;
+• Understanding of the roles different organizations play in technology policy

-• Knowledge of the impact public policy has in fostering innovation;
+• Knowledge of the impact public policy has in fostering innovation

-• The ability to participate in practical research on technology’s role in national security, healthcare and media;
+• The ability to participate in practical research

-• Knowledge of the implementation of artificial intelligence across many domains;
+• Knowledge of the implementation of artificial intelligence across many domains

 Policy Concentration Advisor